Quitch/GW-AI-Overhaul/README.md

 Galactic War hides eco modifiers from the player list.
 The bounties are still being awarded.
 If you gain one it will show below your eco bar.

-**Q. Why are those turrets moving?**

-When the Synchronous have the speed bonus their defences will move to engage you when you get close.

 ## Known Issues

 None.